-Perusing through the kids section in Barnes & Noble, I began to make mental lists of the books I wanted my kids to read.
+Perusing through the kids section in Barnes & Noble where I worked, I began to make mental lists of the books I wanted my kids to read.
 Not only did I make a few lists, I picked up a book and took it to my locker to purchase later, in preparation for the day I would have my own little ones to read to.
 Walking back to the kids section, my assigned domain for the day, I continued to daydream about how wonderful it would be to have children.

 I pictured a pig-tailed little girl running around with me in a pumpkin patch.
 I imaged many adventures I would take with my future girl, and I dreamed of sitting around a table with many children laughing and singing and eating together in harmony.
 I studied up on discipline techniques, and I read a slew of parenting books.
 My major in college was human development and family studies with an option in children, youth, and family, which surely put me on track to being an expert as a mother.